Server configuration properties

 - loadModules (Array<String>)

 - Modules to load.
 This setting specifies an array of modules that the server should load at startup.
-First module in the array is loaded first.
-Default: None
+The module handlers are executed in order of the list of modules to load defined in this property (for example if

 - useClientCertificate (bool)